 Submit your Career Objectives.
 Describe your education and career objectives in marine and environmental affairs.
 What type of career role do you see for yourself?
 This can be up to two pages, but should be at least one page (single spaced).
 Please give this section careful thought and preparation.
 This can be uploaded in Word, PDF, RTF, or written in plain text.
 Please be sure that your name, School of Marine and Environmental Affairs, and the year and quarter to which you are applying at the top of each page of your document.

 Scan in your transcripts.
 Scan in copies or pdfs of ALL your undergraduate and graduate transcripts.
 They must be scanned at 100% of full size, and you should also scan in one back page of each transcript, since the back of transcripts often have important information on grading standards, etc. DO NOT mail transcripts.
 If you are admitted, the UW Graduate School will then request an official paper transcript be sent directly from one of your schools.
 They will notify you, at that time, of which school they want to review.

 PLEASE NOTE: Be sure to retain a copy of your user name and password.
 You will use this to check the progress of your application, verify when (and if) your letters of recommendation and transcripts arrive.
 Because this information is available to you online, we will not be able to answer individual requests for verification of receipt of these documents.
 All records become part of the official file.
 They will not be returned or forwarded to other departments.

-The evaluation of applicants and the selection of prospective students is the responsibility of a four-member Admissions Committee composed of School of Marine and Environmental Affairs faculty members.
+The evaluation of applicants and the selection of prospective students is the responsibility of a two to four-member Admissions Committee composed of School of Marine and Environmental Affairs faculty members.
 Applicants are evaluated individually and in competition with one another, and offers of admission are extended to top-ranking applicants within the departmental admissions quota assigned by the Graduate School.